 Avvoka allows more complex conditions to be saved in the form of an “operation” that can be used elsewhere in the document.
 Using operations you can perform things such as mathematical calculations, localisation, comparison between attributes and more.

-Operation definition: A function allowing the user to create a calculation in the document at a defined location.
+Operation definition: A function allowing the user to reformat and repurpose information entered into the questionnaire at a defined location.